St. John's University, Shanghai: Chinese Civil War and disestablishment

 The university survived World War II and the Chinese Civil War.
 However, in 1952 the Communist government adopted a policy of creating specialist universities in the Soviet style of the time.
 Under this policy, St John's was broken up.
 Most of its faculties were incorporated into the East China Normal University.
 The medical school was incorporated into Shanghai Second Medical College, which became the School of Medicine, Shanghai Jiao Tong University in 2005.
 The campus became the site of the East China University of Politics and Law.

-After the Cultural Revolution in mainland China, the surviving personnel of the original St. John's University Medical School administration decided to recognize the students who were mandated to transfer and subsequently graduated from Shanghai Second Medical College with honorable St. John's University Medical School degree; the diploma was signed by their well respected original president of St. John's.
+After the Cultural Revolution in mainland China, the surviving personnel of the original St. John's University Medical School administration decided to recognize the students who were mandated to transfer and subsequently graduated from Shanghai Second Medical College with a St. John's University Medical School degree; the diploma was signed by their original president of St. John's.